Gruuthusemuseum

-The Gruuthusemuseum is a museum of applied arts in Bruges, located in the medieval Gruuthuse, the house of Louis de Gruuthuse.
+The Gruuthusemuseum is a museum of applied arts in Bruges, Belgium, located in the medieval Gruuthuse, the house of Louis de Gruuthuse.
 The collection ranges from the 15th to the 19th century.

 The Gruuthuse

 Presumably in the 13th century a rich family from Bruges received the monopoly to levy taxes on gruit and built a structure to store it.
 The building was changed in the early fifteenth century by Jan IV van der Aa to a luxury house for his family, which subsequently changed its name to "Van Gruuthuse" ("From the Gruit house").
 His son Louis de Gruuthuse added a second wing to the house and in 1472 a chapel.
 This connects the house to the adjacent Church of Our Lady, Bruges.

 In 1596, the house was bought by Philip II of Spain and in 1623 given to Wenceslas Cobergher to house the Bruges mount of piety.
 The city of Bruges bought the house in 1875, and architect Louis Delacenserie completely restored it between 1883 and 1895.
 The exterior is partly original, partly a reconstruction; the interior is mostly a late 19th century Neogothical reconstruction of a medieval interior.
 The building was initially used by the city of Bruges to display the archaeological collection of the Société Archéologique, and expanded into a more general museum over the years, after the city had acquired the collections for themselves in 1955.